Mansoor-P/jobhunt/README.md

 ## Contributing

-We welcome contributions from the open-source community to improve My Career Hunt.
+We welcome contributions from the open-source community to improve MJ Career .
 To contribute, please follow these guidelines:

 1. Fork the repository and create your branch: `git checkout -b feature/my-feature`
 2. Make your changes and test them locally.